Board of Directors

 We are grateful for this tremendous team that serves us so well!

 Rebecca Dyer is an attorney who partners with healthcare companies to manage costs and risk by negotiating best in market contract terms.
 Rebecca has worked for Passport Health Communications and HealthTrust Purchasing Group as a Contract Negotiator.
 Law is her second career.
 After spending a decade working in the hospitality business, Rebecca moved to Nashville to work for Gaylord Opryland.
 She worked as a paralegal while attending law school at night.

-Rebecca holds a B.S. degree in Sociology from the University of Southern Indiana and a Juris Doctorate from Nashville School of Law.
+She holds a B.S. degree in sociology from the University of Southern Indiana and a J.D. from the Nashville School of Law.
 She is admitted to practice law in Tennessee and United States District Court – Middle District of Tennessee.
-She is a member of Grace Community Church Nashville.
+Rebecca is a member of Grace Community Church Nashville.